 Our attorneys have handled a broad range of claims involving defective automotive products and equipment.
-We sometimes discover, as we prepare a case, that a car accident injury apparently caused by weather or driver error actually was the result of a defective tire or poor design.
+We sometimes discover, as we prepare a case, that a car crash injury apparently caused by weather or driver error actually was the result of a defective tire or poor design.
 Examples of motor vehicle defects that have caused injury and wrongful death include the following:

-Auto defects have the capacity to turn a minor incident into a catastrophic accident.
-A sharp turn or sideswipe should not cause a dangerous rollover accident, but in a vehicle designed with a high center of gravity, that is likely to happen.
+Auto defects have the capacity to turn a minor incident into a catastrophic crash.
+A sharp turn or sideswipe should not cause a dangerous rollover crash, but in a vehicle designed with a high center of gravity, that is likely to happen.
 When a car lands on its roof, the roof should be strong enough to protect occupants belted into their seats.
 A key question we ask in the aftermath of a serious automobile crash is, “Was the car designed for crashworthiness?”
 Most experts agree that a car’s doors should be able to withstand a T-bone crash, and protect the occupants.
 A car should have sufficient fire protection so that a rear-end collision does not cause a deadly explosion.
 Seat belts should not unlatch or spool out during a crash.
 Air bags should properly deploy.
 Restraint systems should protect drivers and passengers.
 The tires on a car should be able to withstand predictable driving circumstances.

 Defective and dangerous automotive product situations that are the cause of an injury or the extent of injuries include: